status-im/status-web/apps/website/docs/getting-started/about-the-ethereum-blockchain.md

 ---
-id: 101
+id: 438
-revision: 0
+revision: '0'
 language: en
+title: About the Ethereum blockchain
 ---

-# What is Status

 :octicons-tools-24: In progress